SwayKh/dotfiles/.config/hypr/README.md

 **Waybar** - Status bar, configuration is in the dotfiles.
 Use `waybar-hyprland-git` from the AUR for some hyprland patches like on-click active workspaces
 **Rofi** - App Launcher, configuration are in dotfiles.
 Useful for creating menus for scripts.
 Use `rofi-lbonn-wayland` fork to use on wayland, the fork doesn't have window and dmenu mode.
 **Swaybg** - Wallpaper utility, useful for setting up scripts.
 Can change wallpaper from the command line.
 Works great with Hyprland and Hyprpaper.
+**Fwupd** - a firmware daemon.
+Can check device for firmware update and upgrade them.
 **Playerctl** - Software used for mapping functionality to the play, pause, next, previous Fn buttons.
 **BrightnessCtl** - Software used to change screen brightness.
 **Pamixer, Pavucontrol** - Utility to control Pulseaudio and used for changing Volume.